katerinarousi/Collife-Repo/README.md

 If you change the source code, you can run tests by executing *mvn install* on the *maven* project.

 The app is compatible with the latest version of Java 19.
-In order to run it from the jar file run *java -jar .............*
+In order to run the program from the jar file run *java -jar .............*

+To run the program from the source code, first you please include the .png file *collife_logo.png* on the source code.
+Also, include the database file *cc_db.db* on the source code